 The Chandigarh stalking incident has once again focussed attention on the working of the police which is still governed by a law enacted by the British more than 156 years ago.
 The daring of the victim and her family background (her father being an IAS officer) have made the incident a talking point all over the country, forcing the police to give up their intention to dismiss it as a minor incident.
-The police brutalities on innocent citizens and policemen’s misbehaviour with women is a common occurrence in the country and is not always reported by the media.
-The harassment of a young, unmarried girl and her family members by police in a tribal district of Madhya Pradesh had made a MP High Court judge describe the police as ‘criminals in uniform’.
+The policeman brutalities on innocent citizens and policemen’s misbehaviour with women is a common occurrence in the country and is not always reported by the media.
+The harassment of a young, unmarried girl and her family members by policeman in a tribal district of Madhya Pradesh had made a MP High Court judge describe the police as ‘criminals in uniform’.

 In Chandigarh, the 29-year-old woman was going in her car when two persons in a car blocked her way, banged on her windows and even tried to force the door open.
 Finally, a police patrol team came, responding to her SOS.
 She duly lodged a complaint of attempt to abduct her with the criminal intentions.
 One of the accused happened to be Vikas Barala, son of Haryana BJP president’s son.